sondregronas/ankermake-hass-component/README.md

 - There are (almost) no unit tests :(
 - Logging is pretty much non-existent, documentation is a bit lacking
 - ankerctl can crash sometimes, hindering the integration from working until it's restarted
-- Not sure if multiple printers on one ankerctl instance will work, I doubt it.

 ## Testing